Write site review at Amazon

 Why doesn't the puzzle work in my Firefox browser?

 Version 52 (3/7/2017) of Firefox dropped support of Java.
+See below for an exception.
 Java is required for the puzzles at JigCard Gallery.
 You must use a different browser to access these puzzles.
 Try Internet Explorer (Windows) or Safari (Apple).

 Why doesn't the puzzle work in my AOL browser?